Dan & Vinnie

 Led by the Lord, Pastor Bryce Hager, and his wife Deb, planted Heritage Baptist Church in Englewood, Ohio on August 7, 1977.
 We celebrated the first service at our present location, 113 N. Main Street, Englewood, Ohio, in September of 1980.
-The church building, built in 1883, and parsonage next to the church were purchased in March of 1984.
+The church building was built in 1883.

 Heritage has supported worldwide Gospel-spreading missionaries since 1980.
 The church operated Heritage Christian Academy (K4/5 – 12) from 1981-1997.